St. David Garejeli Church Mamadaviti

 The height of the temple is 25.7 x 17.2 x 10.7 m.
-The building will accommodate 400 people, including the choir.
+The building accommodates 400 people, including the choir.
 The brick-built temple replicates the shape of a traditional cross-domed building, but in the interior, the space is unified and indivisible.
 The entrance is on two sides: west and south.

 Three natural springs are linking from rocky wall and grotto in the yard.
 Two stored free-standing bell tower with golden mosaic cross is used as separate small sanctuary.